Meditation helps you quiet your mind and find mental focus. That’s a great state to be in when riding or being with your horse.

 - Do this for a few minutes.
 Feel the effect.
 You might feel calmer, more grounded, more internalized.

 Meditation requires practice.
-You will get the full benefit if you do a few minutes of this every morning.
+You will get the full benefit if you do a few minutes every morning.

 You can do a similar exercise with your equine companion.